Harry-Yates/Harry-Yates/README.md

 San José 21° 🌧️ · Stockholm -4° ☁️

 # 21°
-🌧️ **This afternoon, light rain with minimal accumulation.
-Golden hour for ~30 mins.**
+🌧️ **This evening, light rain with minimal accumulation, sunrise at 5:33 AM.**

 **↑** 24° **↓** 19° · Tomorrow: 🌧️ 25°
 Week: ▁▃██▁▁▁ (24° to 27°)